-Real world application of theory and concepts practice As Above Year in Industry only Completion of weekly learning log recording skills development, major achievements, key areas of work, learning points and challenges overcome.
+Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
+Ability to analyse critically issues which relate to legal, ethical and auditing principles.
+As above with emphasis on essay assignments and case analysis, where students need to show their deeper understanding of financial statements and legal and ethical requirements in practice.
+The primary means of delivery will be lectures, supported by seminars.
+Seminars can take on different forms.
+For some modules, seminars will be exclusively focussed on exercise solving.
+In modules where cases are used, such cases may be studied in seminars.
+Blackboard support is available for all modules.
+Guided independent learning is available in most modules (with reading lists given out to students).
+For certain modules reading lists are less appropriate: i.e. the focus is on acquiring the basic building blocks.
+Essay assignments ILOs also demonstrated through: Oral presentations Dissertation (3 rd /4 th year) Elective modules (2 nd and 3 rd /4 th year at Leicester, with a wide choice of modules at partner institutions during the year abroad) Real world application of theory and concepts practice Year in Industry only Completion of weekly learning log recording skills development, major achievements, key areas of work, learning points and challenges overcome.
 2500 word reflective essay which is formally assessed on pass or fail basis.
 This assesses the depth of reflection, review of skill development and areas of strength, links between practice, theory and concepts.
 Formative feedback via Personal Tutor at 4 points during the year.
 Formative feedback from employer regarding reflection on skills development, areas of strength and weakness and contribution to the workplace.

-ii) Critical analysis of key issues
+iii) Critical analysis of key issues

 Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
 Critical analysis of financial statements.
+Core and option modules will allow for the development of critical analytical skills via lectures and seminars.
+Coursework (essay assignments and case studies); dissertation.
 Critical analysis of issues relating to corporate governance.
+Core and option modules will allow for the development of critical analytical skills via lectures and seminars.
+Coursework (essay assignments and case studies); dissertation.
 Critical analysis of accounting regulation and auditing issues.
+Core and option modules will allow for the development of critical analytical skills via lectures and seminars.
+Coursework (essay assignments and case studies); dissertation.
 Critical analysis of theoretical aspects of accountancy.
-Critical analysis of Core and option modules will allow for the development of critical analytical skills via lectures and seminars.
-Coursework (essay assignments and case studies); dissertation. accountancy in small/medium/non-profit organizations.
-Critical analysis of the relevant issues in practice As Above Year in Industry only Completion of weekly learning log recording skills development, major achievements, key areas of work, learning points and challenges overcome.
+Core and option modules will allow for the development of critical analytical skills via lectures and seminars.
+Coursework (essay assignments and case studies); dissertation.
+Critical analysis of accountancy in small/medium/non-profit organizations.
+Core and option modules will allow for the development of critical analytical skills via lectures and seminars.
+Coursework (essay assignments and case studies); dissertation.
+Critical analysis of the relevant issues in practice Year in Industry only Completion of weekly learning log recording skills development, major achievements, key areas of work, learning points and challenges overcome.
 2500 word reflective essay which is formally assessed on pass or fail basis.
 This assesses the depth of reflection, review of skill development and areas of strength, links between practice, theory and concepts.
 Formative feedback via Personal Tutor at 4 points during the year.
 Formative feedback from employer regarding reflection on skills development, areas of strength and weakness and contribution to the workplace.

-iii) Clear and concise presentation of material
+iv) Clear and concise presentation of material